dtobrien23/Tourify/README.md

 #### Contact

 This project was made for the UCD COMP47360 summer project.
-For any questions feel free to get in touch with any of the the collaborators.
+For any questions feel free to get in touch with any of the collaborators.